-WHITEFISH, MONTANA Situated in a beautiful year-round resort area at foot of The Big Mountain, one of the nation's finest ski areas (four-time site of U.S. National Championships).
-New ski tow converts to chair-lift for thrilling summer sight-seeing.
+WHITEFISH, MONTANA Situated on 7-mile-long Whitefish Lake in a beautiful year-round resort area, only minutes away from The Big Mountain, one of the nation's finest ski areas (four-time site of U.S. National Championships).
+Chair-lift to top of mountain also provides thrilling summer sight-seeing.
 Population 2,965; Altitude 3,040 feet.